WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 Solution

-To solve the issue of WordPress sending emails normally, we just need to configure an SMTP sending plugin.
-Previously, the article „Recommended WordPress SMTP Email Plugins I Have Used" introduced several.
+To enable WordPress to send emails normally, we just need to configure an SMTP sending plugin.
+Previously, in the article „Recommended WordPress SMTP Email Plugins I Have Used", several were introduced.
 This article will provide aPost SMTP Plugin Setup Tutorial。

 Post SMTP Plugin Setup Tutorial

-First, we can search for Post SMTP in the WordPress Admin Dashboard to install the plugin.
+First, we can install the plugin by searching for Post SMTP in the WordPress Admin Dashboard.

 Many WordPress Theme demos may come with the WPForms inquiry/contact form plugin, and the recommended SMTP plugin is WP Mail SMTP by WPForms.
-However, to view sending logs with this plugin, you need to pay.
-Post SMTP allows you to view sending logs for free, which is a very useful feature, so it is recommended to prioritize using Post SMTP.
+However, to view sending logs with this plugin, you need to pay, whereas Post SMTP allows you to view sending logs for free.
+This is a very useful feature, so it is recommended to prioritize using Post SMTP.

-After installation and activation, you can find the Post SMTP settings entry in the left menu bar.
+After installation and activation, you can find the Post SMTP settings entry in the left-hand menu bar.

 Click the 'Start the Wizard' button to begin account setup.